julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step4.md

 So we have these five tiny functions which do parts of what we want.
 How can we convert them into something that does all this work on this data?

-Well, first we'll want to do a pass where we make sure that the fields are correct (convert ages and salaries to numbers, then convert hourly salaries to yearly).
+First we'll want to do a pass where we make sure that the fields are correct (convert ages and salaries to numbers, then convert hourly salaries to yearly).
 Then, we'll want to filter out the bad data (empty name or age too high).
 The reason for the ordering is that our age checker requires that the person has an age that is a number, so I want to convert ages to numbers first.

-This function will take in a list of cleaners, which is the name I picked for functions that clean up the data by modifying it.
-Then, it will take a list of filters, or functions that determine if we want to keep them.
+This function will take in a list of `cleaners` (this is the name I picked for functions that clean up the data by modifying it).
+Then, it will take a list of `filters`, or functions that determine if we want to keep them.

 ```
 def clean_data(data, cleaners, filters):